brand0nM/Pyberhood/README.md

 Create a NASDAQ screener to find stable investments for the week.

 ### Purpose
 Gather stock data from APIs over the weekend (free version takes ~ 26 hours) for a specified date range.
-Then clean these results and export 3 csv's containing all the data, the smallest winner and the smallest loosers.
-Finally we'll remove any outliers and vizualize the results.
+Then clean these results and export 3 CSVs containing all the data, the smallest winner and the smallest losers.
+Finally, we'll remove any outliers and visualize the results.

 ## Analysis
 First, create a field to input what kinds of data to gather and from where.
 While importing the data, make sure to print and store any unavailible tickers. <br />